storybookjs/test-runner/MIGRATION.test-runner.md

 ### Replacing `@storybook/addon-storyshots` with `@storybook/test-runner`:

-First, remove the `@storybook/addon-storyshots` dependency and add the `@storybook/test-runner`:
+Remove the `@storybook/addon-storyshots` dependency and add the `@storybook/test-runner`:

 ```sh
 yarn remove @storybook/addon-storyshots
 yarn add --save-dev @storybook/test-runner
 ```

-Then, update your `package.json` scripts to include a `test-storybook` command:
+Update your `package.json` and enable the test-runner.

 ```json
 {